Observational constraints on early time non-phantom behaviour of dynamical dark energy: Results

 \section{Results}

 The constraints on the cosmological parameters for the $\Lambda$CDM, Thaw \eqref{sec:thaw}, SC$+$TH \eqref{sec:sc+thaw}, SC$+\Lambda$ \eqref{sec:sc+lambda}, SC$+w$ \eqref{sec:sc+wcdm}, and SC$+$CPL \eqref{sec:sc+cpl} models are summarised in Table~\ref{tab1}.
-For all models considered, the background parameters are tightly constrained and mutually consistent at the $1\sigma$ level, as shown in the top-left panel of Fig.~\ref{fig:constraints}.
-In particular, the present-day matter density parameter lies in a narrow range around $\Omega_{\rm m0}\sim0.31$, with the $\Lambda$CDM value $\Omega_{\rm m0}=0.3087\pm0.0059$.
-The Hubble parameter is similarly well constrained, with $h\sim0.677$ in all cases, and shows no statistically significant shift relative to the $\Lambda$CDM value $h=0.6789\pm0.0045$; correspondingly, the absolute magnitude of Type Ia supernovae is also robustly constrained and nearly model-independent, with $M\simeq-19.42$ in all cases, thereby providing no evidence for alleviating the $H_0$ tension.
+For all models considered, the background parameters are tightly constrained and mutually consistent at the $1\sigma$ level, as shown in the left panel of Fig.~\ref{fig:constraints}.
+In particular, the present-day matter density parameter lies in a narrow range around $\Omega_{\rm m0}\sim0.31$, with the $\Lambda$CDM value $\Omega_{\rm m0}=0.3090\pm0.0060$.
+The Hubble parameter is similarly well constrained, with $h\sim0.677$ in all cases, and shows no statistically significant shift relative to the $\Lambda$CDM value $h=0.6787\pm0.0046$; correspondingly, the absolute magnitude of Type Ia supernovae is also robustly constrained and nearly model-independent, with $M\simeq-19.42$ in all cases, thereby providing no evidence for alleviating the $H_0$ tension.
 The physical baryon density $\omega_{\rm b}$ is extremely stable across all models, $\omega_{\rm b}\simeq0.0224$, and the combination $r_{\rm d}h$ is determined at the sub-percent level, again showing no preference for sizeable deviations from the $\Lambda$CDM expectation.
-The late time clustering amplitude, parametrised by $\sigma_8$, remains consistent among all scenarios, with values clustered around $\sigma_8\simeq0.75$, closely matching the $\Lambda$CDM constraint $\sigma_8=0.750\pm0.029$.
-This indicates that, within the class of non-phantom models studied here, allowing for thawing or scaling dynamics does not substantially alleviate or worsen the mild tension with low-redshift growth of structure measurements.